SerapErcel/VoiceAssistant/README.md

 To have some fun, 😄
-- You can open his twitter account, 😎
+- You can open your twitter account, 😎
 - You can look at your fortune, 🔮
 - You can ask "Do you love me?" 😍